Yu-Chen Wang: Practice

-Wang states that her practice "very much focuses on research and process, experience and relationship.
+Wang has worked with the impact of industries and navigation on nature, landscape and people in Northern England.
+Most recently, she extended her research onto Taiwan’s mangrove forests.
+She states that her practice "very much focuses on research and process, experience and relationship.
 There’s a particular way for developing my work, which often involves a period of time spent in a specific place.
 I would then undertake extensive research the contextual histories and engage with a group of locally-based people or specialists who would assist my research.
 Two major components I’d like to explore generally: the archives and archaeology, which form the main source of inspiration for developing my work."

-In conjunction with her residency at the Centre for Chinese Contemporary Art in Manchester, Yu-Chen Wang created a multimedia project at the Victoria Baths.
-The Splash and a Last Drop, based on a short science fiction story, A Last Drop, by Bob Dickinson, included a series of drawings, sculptures, and a film about an immersive live performance that took place in 2011 in one of the empty Edwardian public baths and in the more futuristic setting of the polished metal Turkish baths.
+In 2011, Wang created a multimedia project at the Victoria Baths as a result of her residency at the Centre for Chinese Contemporary Art in Manchester.
+The Splash and a Last Drop, based on a short science fiction story by Bob Dickinson, included a series of drawings, sculptures, and a film about an immersive live performance.

-In 2018, Wang received the Honorary Mention Collide Award, a partnership programme between Arts at CERN and FACT Liverpool.
-A group of artists were invited to reside at CERN (European Organisation for Nuclear Research, Geneva) to advance their artistic practice by establishing a dialogue with engineers and particle physicists.
-The resulting 12 artworks by 11 international artists were first shown at FACT Liverpool in 2018 under the title Broken Symmetries, the exhibition then toured internationally.
-Wang's contribution was her project We aren't able to prove that just yet, but we know it's out there, where she combined images and references from both personal and institutional archives with interviews with scientists into a poetic narrative.
-By giving a voice to CERN’s unsung multitudes, its technicians, analysts and engineers, she explores the human scale of the CERN project.
+The Honorary Mention Collide Award, a partnership programme between Arts at CERN and FACT Liverpool enabled Wang to be invited to Geneva in 2018 and establish a dialogue with engineers and particle physicists at CERN.
+Combining images and references from both personal and institutional archives with interviews with scientists she created the poetic narrative We aren't able to prove that just yet, but we know it's out there.
+By giving a voice to CERN’s technicians, analysts and engineers, she explored the human scale of the CERN project.